 Fig. 1: Notice that the object is flashing.
 This is the Actor Spawn Notifier changing the object's emission property dynamically.
 After a predetermined amount of time, this component will be destroyed.

-This component is automatically added to any spawned actor that has an Interactable fab Constructor component, so you do not need to add it manually in most cases.
+teractable fab Constructor component, so you do not need to add it manually in most cases.

-14.8.9 Pump Prefab Constructor
+10.8.9 Pump Prefab Constructor

 The Pump Prefab Constructor component is used to perform a pump action.

 Constructor Properties